 “Haha!
 Oh, fuck me!
 Look at this one!
 It smells just like that shit schoolgirls wear, right?”

 I shouldn’t have smelt it.
-I should have said, “Amir bhai, just get her some chocolates and flowers and let’s head the fuck home.”
+I should have said, “Amir bhai, please just get her some chocolates and flowers and let’s head home.”
 But I was never very good at confrontation and all I could do was smile and nod and take a whiff.

 Every perfume has three notes.